LesTobii/food-price-prediction/README.md

 docker build -t ffp-app .
 docker run -p 8501:8501 ffp-app

-4.When it finishes, open your browser and go to: http://localhost:8501
+4. When it finishes, open your browser and go to: http://localhost:8501

 OPTION 2